 My left ring finger looks so bare as I think about what to write on my blog today.
 I have put on a few pounds since my wedding day and my ring was literally stuck on my finger.
 It was a beautiful ring that my grandmother had worn her whole life and she left to me in her handwritten scrawl on the side of her neatly typed Last Will and Testament.

 When Mike and I decided to get married, after living together in California for a year, I went home to New York, took the ring out of the safety deposit box and declared ourselves engaged.
-We had of course discussed this and were excited to get married in a ceremony with our families and friends.
+We had of course discussed this before I went home to visit.
+During the week in New York we quickly booked a venue, ordered a wedding gown and bridesmaid dresses, selected flowers and invitations and introduced our parents at a dinner.
+We were excited to get married in a church ceremony with our families and friends.

 Eight months later we got married on a rainy Saturday in August.
 Living in San Diego, I had brought the delicate and large diamond ring to a local jeweler.
 It was uncanny how he admired the ring and said it must have been designed in New York City around 1920 based on the design of the diamond called the “Old Mine Cut”.
 This popular cut was different from today’s diamonds in that instead of being laser cut, it was hand produced.
 Every single diamond is unique.